Azure/iot-plugandplay-models-tools/resolvers/dotnet/readme.md

 Commands:
   export      Retrieve a model and its dependencies by dtmi or model file using the target repository for model
               resolution.
-  validate    Validates a model using the Digital Twins model parser.
-Uses the target repository for model resolution. import      Adds a model to the repo.
-Validates ids, dependencies and set the right folder/file name
+  validate    Validates a model using the DTDL model parser & resolver.
+The target repository is used for model
+              resolution.
+  import      Validates a local model file then adds it to the local repository.

 ```